Høllen, Lindesnes: History

-Høllen was the administrative centre of the old municipality of Spangereid which existed from 1889 until 1965.
+Høllen was the administrative centre of the old Spangereid Municipality which existed from 1889 until 1965.
 The village is also known as Spangereid since it was the centre of Spangereid for nearly a century and prior to that it was the seat of the parish of Spangereid since Spangereid Church is located in Høllen.

 In 2007, the Spangereid Canal was completed through the centre of Høllen.
 The 0.93 km long canal crosses the isthmus connecting the Lindesnes peninsula to the mainland.
 The canal connects the Lenesfjorden to the North Sea.